wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.0.8 =
+* Feature: Support for Jetpack Mobile Theme in Falcon Caching engine.
+Regular pages are cached, mobile pages are served direct to browser.
+* Improvement: Pages that are less than 1000 bytes will not be cached.
+The avg web page size in 2014 is 1246,000 bytes.
+Anything less than 1000 bytes is usuall an error.
+* Improvement: Wordfence will now request 128M on hosts instead of 64M where memory in php.ini is set too low.
+* Fix: Wordfence was caching 404's under certain conditions.
+Fixed.
+* Fix: Nginx/FastCGI users would sometimes receive an error about not being able to edit .htaccess.
+Fixed.

 = 5.0.7 =
 * Feature: Immediately block IP if hacker tries any of the following usernames.
 (Comma separated list that you can specify on the Wordfence options page)